This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 How Many Beaches Are In Jamaica?

-Since Jamaica is a Caribbean Island, you will find a lot of beaches here.
-Did you know that Jamaica actually has 50 public beaches.
-There are more beaches, of course, but these are privately owned by resorts or hotels.
+Jamaica has 50 public beaches.
+But there are more beaches, of course, but these are privately owned by resorts or hotels.

 What Is The Best Beach In Jamaica?